rameezusmani/phprecommender/README.md

     use UglyRecommender\NeighborsNotFoundException;
     use UglyRecommender\RecommenderSystem;

-    //LOADING DATASET
+#### LOADING DATASET

-    //every dataset is different in format but our class RecommenderSystem expects data to be normalized
-    //in a specific format before it is passed to the class for operations
-    //we are using MovieLens dataset "ratings.csv" throughout for our examples
-    //each row in ratings.csv is in the format
-    //userid,movieid,rating_given
-    //we will construct php array from ratings.csv in following format
-    //FOR USER BASED COLLABORATIVE FILTERING each item of data matrix will be in the format:
-    //array("274"=>array("59315"=>3.5))
-    //274=userid,59315=movieid,3.5=rating given by userid 274 to movieid 59315
-    //FOR ITEM BASED COLLABORATIVE FILTERING each item of data matrix will be in the format:
-    //array("59315"=>array("274"=>3.5))
-    //59315=movieid,274=userid,3.5=rating given to movieid 59315 by userid 274
+Every dataset is different in format but our class **RecommenderSystem** expects data to be normalized in a specific format before it is passed to the class for operations we are using MovieLens dataset "ratings.csv" throughout for our examples each row in ratings.csv is in the format userid,movieid,rating_given we will construct php array from ratings.csv in following format For **USER BASED COLLABORATIVE FILTERING** each item of data matrix will be in the format: array("274"=>array("59315"=>3.5)) 274=userid,59315=movieid,3.5=rating given by userid 274 to movieid 59315 For **ITEM BASED COLLABORATIVE FILTERING** each item of data matrix will be in the format: array("59315"=>array("274"=>3.5)) 59315=movieid,274=userid,3.5=rating given to movieid 59315 by userid 274

     $dataMatrix=array();
     //load ratings csv file
     $fp=fopen("ratings.csv","r");